Brief History of Me

 My heart had another giant shift.

 Fully Loaded got a digital release, iTunes, Amazon…

 I learned I never had mono… my parents lied.
 They just wanted me homeschooled.

-My silly voices for Regionalhelpwanted.com are heard in more than 150 cities in the U.S. and Canada.
+My silly voices for Regionalhelpwanted.com and many other commercials that are heard in more than 150 cities in the U.S. and Canada.
 People love me and hate me.

-I became the Creative director at the Radio Ranch.
+I became the Creative director at the Radio Ranch and a podcast producer..